colinfabre/b2spm/README.md

 where:
 - $$\phi$$ station latitude (radians)
-- $pp(doy)$$ theorical photoperiod (hours) for the given doy
+- $$pp(doy)$$ theorical photoperiod (hours) for the given doy

 #### 2. Cast Shadowing

 $$\gamma = \frac{2\pi}{365}(doy - 1 + \frac{h}{24})$$

 where:
--$$\gamma$$ day angle (ie fraction fo the year in radians in the Fourier's Series, modulating the trigonometrical components of the declination as a function of the Earth's position on its orbit)
+- $$\gamma$$ day angle (ie fraction fo the year in radians in the Fourier's Series, modulating the trigonometrical components of the declination as a function of the Earth's position on its orbit)
 - $$doy$$ day of the year (between 1 and 366)
 - $$h$$ calculation hour in 06.00 (sunrise at 45-47°N), 09.00, 12.00 (solar apex), 15.00 and 18.00 (sunset at 45-47°N)